Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/siphonophore_16s/README.md

 Rename the downloaded fasta file as `siph16s-raw.fasta`.

 Use cyberduck to transfer the file to the data directory you created above.
+Alternatively, if you are working in an Oscar account created for the class, you can copy it to the new directory with:

+    cp ~/data/shared/phylogeneticbiology/analyses/siphonophore_16s/siph16s-raw.fasta ./

 ### Renaming the sequences